• Home

 Substitutions and Variations

-How to Make this Vegan
+How to Make this into a Vegan Chocolate Cake Recipe

 • Use a gluten free flour that’s free from dairy.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

-How to Make Chocolate Sprinkle Cake
+How to Make Chocolate Funfetti Cake

-Here are the step by step instructions to make this cake!
+Here are the step by step instructions to make this soft chocolate cake with sprinkles!

 Whisking the gluten free flour, sugar, cocoa powders, baking soda and salt.